puppetlabs/puppet/api/docs/http_report.md

 The report schema (`api/schemas/report.json`) is expressed using json-schema draft 4, ["http://json-schema.org/draft-04/schema#"](http://json-schema.org/draft-04/schema#).

-The body of the POST to the report endpoint should be compliant with this schema.
+The body of the PUT to the report endpoint should be compliant with this schema.

 Example
 -------
-Here is an example of a POST request.
+Here is an example of a PUT request.
 (Note that the content-length is not correct as the example is formatted for readability)

-    POST /production/report/kermit.com HTTP/1.0
+    PUT /production/report/kermit.com HTTP/1.0
     ContentType: text/pson
     Content-Length: 1428